 The two have been an item ever since, even after LeBron’s fame shot off the charts; they married in 2013 and have three children.
 “I just thought he’d be a hometown hero for his era and it would be over,” Savannah said.
 LeBron, for his part, appreciates their shared history. “[Savannah] was down when I was at my high school, no cameras, no lights.
 And she was there with me,” he told The Hollywood Reporter in 2018.
 “You wouldn’t be talking to me right now if it weren’t for her.”

-Of course, expectations are high after LeBron's surprisingly agile performance as a fictionalized version of himself in Judd Apatow's 2015 movie Trainwreck.
+James also delivered a surprisingly agile performance as a fictionalized version of himself in Judd Apatow’s 2015 movie Trainwreck.
 Critic Ian Crouch even argued in The New Yorker that James was the funniest performer in a film that starred two bona fide comic heavyweights: Amy Schumer and Bill Hader.
-Here's hoping he can hold his own next to the Looney Tunes.

-11. LeBron's son and namesake is also tearing up the basketball court.
+11. LeBron James’s son and namesake is also tearing up the basketball court.

 LeBron James Sr. once admitted that he may have made a mistake in naming his firstborn son after himself.
-The pressure that comes with being LeBron James Jr. could be knee-buckling, but "Bronny" has thrived on the come-up and is emerging as the next big thing.
-The eighth-grader is already dunking with ease at age 14, and he landed scholarship offers from powerhouse schools like Duke and Kentucky before turning 12.
-But his protective father—who certainly remembers a thing or two about being endlessly hyped as a teen—is definitely keeping a close eye on his son.
-"He's already got some offers from colleges," James told CBS Detroit in 2015.
-"It's pretty crazy.
+The pressure that comes with being LeBron James Jr. could be knee-buckling, but “Bronny” thrived on the come-up and quickly emerged as the next big thing.
+As an eighth-grader, he was already dunking with ease; he landed scholarship offers from powerhouse schools like Duke and Kentucky before turning 12.
+But his protective father—who certainly remembers a thing or two about being endlessly hyped as a teen—kept a close eye on his son.
+“He’s already got some offers from colleges,” James told CBS Detroit in 2015.
+“It’s pretty crazy.
 It should be a violation.
-You shouldn't be recruiting 10-year-old kids."
-But until then, LeBron is happy to sport Bronny gear, the way thousands of other kids wear his.
+You shouldn’t be recruiting 10-year-old kids.”